Microsoft/MCW-Big-Compute/README.md

-### This workshop will be retired effective May 31, 2021
+# Important - Please Note
+This workshop will be retired effective May 31, 2021.
 All materials will remain available through May, but content is no longer being maintained.

 # High Performance Computing